 The Extensible Markup Language is a markup language and file format for storing, transmitting and reconstructing arbitrary data.
 It defines a set of rules for encoding documents that are easily readable by humans and machines.

 A Comma Separated Values (CSV) file is a plain text file that contains a list of data.
 They use the comma character to separate (or delimit) data.
 These files are often used for exchanging data between different applications.
 OneTimePIM can import data with CSVs or schedule exports of data via CSV files.

-Permissions are a way of controlling and regulating access to specific system- and device-level functions by software.
+Permissions are a way of controlling and regulating access to the specific system-and device-level functions by software.
 In OneTimePIM’s case, each user is assigned a role that allows them to do certain things within the PIM and blocks other functions.

-Filtering refers to only showing data that meets certain user-defined criteria.
-For example, if you wanted to see all of you clothing store’s red clothing items, you would filter by colour.
-OneTimePIM has a robust filtering system that includes all of the user-created attributes as well as other system level filters like product type or status.
+Filtering refers to only showing data that meet certain user-defined criteria.
+For example, if you wanted to see all of your clothing store’s red clothing items, you would filter by colour.
+OneTimePIM has a robust filtering system that includes all of the user-created attributes as well as other system-level filters like product type or status.

 Refers to the strategy of seamlessly selling and engaging with customers across all contact channels.
-The customers gets a consistent and seamless shopping experience no matter if they are shopping on the website, via social media or in-store.
-It is focused primarily around the customer experience.
+Customers get a consistent and seamless shopping experience no matter if they are shopping on the website, via social media or in-store.
+It is focused primarily on the customer experience.

 An online marketplace is a type of e-commerce website where product or service information is provided by multiple third parties.
 Amazon and eBay are two of the most popular marketplaces.